Check Out What Whales Are Doing With AMD - Advanced Micro Devices (NASDAQ:AMD)

 - RSI readings suggest the stock is currently may be overbought.

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $280.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $271.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Benchmark has decided to maintain their Buy rating on Advanced Micro Devices, which currently sits at a price target of $270. * An analyst from Wolfe Research upgraded its action to Outperform with a price target of $300. * An analyst from Wedbush has decided to maintain their Outperform rating on Advanced Micro Devices, which currently sits at a price target of $270. * Consistent in their evaluation, an analyst from HSBC keeps a Buy rating on Advanced Micro Devices with a target price of $310. * An analyst from Rosenblatt has decided to maintain their Buy rating on Advanced Micro Devices, which currently sits at a price target of $250.
+Click here for access. * An analyst from Wells Fargo persists with their Overweight rating on Advanced Micro Devices, maintaining a target price of $275. * In a positive move, an analyst from Jefferies has upgraded their rating to Buy and adjusted the price target to $300. * Maintaining their stance, an analyst from Mizuho continues to hold a Outperform rating for Advanced Micro Devices, targeting a price of $275. * Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on Advanced Micro Devices with a target price of $240. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on Advanced Micro Devices with a target price of $265.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Advanced Micro Devices options trades with real-time alerts from Benzinga Pro.